Updated: Oct 31, 2022

 Look for the positive.

 Friends, you got this.
-Take these tips and pieces of advice into your student teaching and I know that you will be able to dig into the learning experience even more.
+Take these tips and advice into your student teaching, and I know that you will be able to dig into the learning experience even more.
 Don't forget to check out www.sfecich.com/21 for bonus advice!

 Finding a teaching job is tough.
 And finding the right teaching job for you can be even harder!

 But don’t worry; AAEE has you covered!
-Attend our Education Career Fair on Thursday, October 24th, 2019 from 1 - 5 pm at the Norfolk Waterside Marriott in Norfolk, VA to find your perfect match.
-Districts from the local area and across the country are ready with jobs to offer.
-Whether you’re looking for your first teaching job or just want to see what options are out there, you’ll be sure to make great connections that you won’t regret, and you may walk away with a copy of our trusty Job Search Handbook for Educators too!
+Attend our Education Career Fair on Thursday, October 24th, 2019, from 1 - 5 pm at the Norfolk Waterside Marriott in Norfolk, VA, to find your perfect match.
+Districts from the local area and country are ready with jobs to offer.
+Whether you’re looking for your first teaching job or want to see what options are, you’ll be sure to make great connections that you won’t regret, and you may walk away with a copy of our trusty Job Search Handbook for Educators too!
 Candidate registration is always free, so go online to aaee.org/conference now.

 Remember, you have the EduMagic in YOU!